Usually the darkness comes in the mail.

 I hear the whistle of an oncoming train.

-Sometimes the darkness and I go walking in the snow.
+Sometimes the darkness and I go walking on snow-covered bridges.

 The snow glows yellow and pink in the setting sun.
 I can see my breath hanging in the air.

 The darkness flows over the bridge.
 The snow turns dark gray beneath it.